kadena-community/getting-started/README.md

 blockchain developer or a newcomer to the space, you'll find the process intuitive and efficient.

+Here we run Devnet and deploy a "Hello World" smart-contract on Kadena blockchain in 10 minutes

 ## Start fat-container `kadena/devnet`

 1. Create docker volume